ksathur/Wave-App--Actors-Face-Recognition/README.md

 ```
 ## 2. Environment
 This code runs on Python 3.7
-### 2.1 Create a conda environment with python 3.7 and activate it.
+### 2.1 Create a conda environment with python 3.7 and activate it
 ```
 conda create -n face_recog_wave python=3.7
 conda activate face_recog_wave